metrosystems-cpe/ustress/readme.md

 Web application designed to be deployed in various kubernetes clusters from where to start send traffic to an endpoint.

 urlHandlers:
- - /probe          - > send a get request and the monkey will start the atack
+ - /probe          - > send a get request and the monkey will start the attack
  - /data           - > http server to report data directory (exposes report files)
  - /.well-known/*  - > live / ready / metrics (no metrics)

 ## Current deployment process

 In order to make it work, you need 2 terminal windows and to run a lot of commands :)

-Warning: if --rm flag (default) is set and all tty's to the kubernetes pod are interupted the pod will be destroyed and with him all the report data
+Warning: if --rm flag (default) is set and all tty's to the kubernetes pod are interrupted the pod will be destroyed and with him all the report data

 ```